 After this, the therapist can help the person understand the progress they’ve made.
 From there, plans can be made to ensure the person continues moving forward on a positive path.
 Therefore, this type of therapy proves helpful for depression, anxiety, and PTSD.
 Furthermore, it helps people in recovery from addiction.

-What are the Steps of Cognitive-Behavioral Therapy in Florida?
+What are the Steps of Cognitive-Behavioral Therapy?

 Then, they have a clear place to start.
 Second, the person learns to become fully aware of their emotions and thoughts.
 All in all, too often, mental conditions and addiction cloud a person’s thinking.
 In turn, they often have no real connection to what they think and feel.